Samanq/SampleProjects/VimSample/README.md

 - **Command-Line Mode**: This mode is used for executing commands like saving and quitting.
 You enter Command-Line Mode from Normal Mode by pressing **:**

 ## Basic Commands in Normal Mode

 ### Navigation

-- h: Move left
+- `h`: Move left
-- j: Move down
+- `j`: Move down
-- k: Move up
+- `k`: Move up
-- l: Move right
+- `l`: Move right
-- gg: Go to the beginning of the file
+- `gg`: Go to the beginning of the file
-- G: Go to the end of the file
+- `G`: Go to the end of the file
-- w: Move to the beginning of the next word
+- `w`: Move to the beginning of the next word
-- b: Move to the beginning of the previous word
+- `b`: Move to the beginning of the previous word
+- `/`: Search
+  - `n`: takes you to the next finding.
+  - `shift + n`: takes you to the previous finding.

 ### Editing

-- i: Enter Insert Mode to start typing before the cursor
+- `i`: Enter Insert Mode to start typing before the cursor
-- a: Enter Insert Mode to start typing after the cursor
+- `a`: Enter Insert Mode to start typing after the cursor
-- x: Delete the character under the cursor
+- `x`: Delete the character under the cursor
-- dd: Delete the entire current line
+- `dd`: Delete the entire current line
-- yy: Copy (yank) the current line
+- `yy`: Copy (yank) the current line
-- p: Paste the copied text after the cursor
+- `p`: Paste the copied text after the cursor
-- u: Undo the last action
+- `u`: Undo the last action
-- Ctrl + r: Redo the undone action
+- `Ctrl + r`: Redo the undone action
+- `:%s:/keyword_to_find/keyword_to_replace`: find and replace.
+  - With appending `/g` you can find and replace all.
+  - With appending `/gc` you can find and replace all with confirmation.

 ### Saving and Quitting

-- :w: Save the file
+- `:w:` Save the file
-- :q: Quit vim
+- `:q:` Quit vim
-- :wq: Save and quit
+- `:wq`: Save and quit
-- :q!: Quit without saving
+- `:q!`: Quit without saving

 ### Entering and Exiting Insert Mode

-- Press **i** in Normal Mode to enter Insert Mode.
+- Press `i` in Normal Mode to enter Insert Mode.
-- Press **Esc** to exit Insert Mode and return to Normal Mode.
+- Press `Esc` to exit Insert Mode and return to Normal Mode.

+### Other commands

+- `:set number` : Set line number

 ### Visual Mode

-Press **v** in Normal Mode to enter Visual Mode.
+Press `v` in Normal Mode to enter Visual Mode.
 You can now move the cursor to select text.

-- Press **y** to yank (copy) the selected text.
+- Press `y` to yank (copy) the selected text.
-- Press **d** to delete the selected text.
+- Press `d` to delete the selected text.
-- Press **p** to paste the copied text.
+- Press `p` to paste the copied text.

 ### Execute commands in vim

 ...

 Example:

 ```bash
 : set shell?
 ```